trieulongben/react-native-wallpaper-manager/README.md

 # react-native-device-wallpaper-manager
 React Native New Architecture - device wallpaper setter library (Android only), backed with Coil and Coroutine.
++ 🐎 New Architecture
++ ⚡ Using light-weight thread
++ 🏎 Kotlin implement

 ## Installation

 ### Adding the package